overturetool/overturetool.github.io/publications/PlannedPublications.md

 ## Planned

+## Planned submissions for the Overture Workshop in connection with FM'2016
+- Extensions of the Overture tool from the TEMPO project, Nico Plat, Peter Gorm Larsen, Luis Duate Couto, Kenneth Lausdahl
+- Drone Control using Crescendo and INTO-CPS, Casper Thule and René Nilsson
+- Towards VDM-SL to C#/.dot translation, ??
+- Web-IDE??

 #### Conferences / Journals

 ## In preparation
 - Smalltalk-based Environments for Live and Formal Modeling, Tomohiro Oda, Keijiro Araki and Peter Gorm Larsen.
 To be submitted to IWST06 (International Workshop on Smalltalk Technologies)
 - Using JML-based Code Generation to Enhance the Test Automation for VDM Models, Peter W. V. Tran-Jørgensen , Peter Gorm Larsen, and Nick Battle.
 To be submitted to FM 2016.
 -   The Execution Semantics of VDM Real-Time in a Co-Simulation Environment (Kenneth Lausdahl, Joey Coleman and Peter Gorm Larsen,